 From slow, plant-eating giants to fierce scavengers and hunters, dinosaurs dominated the land for over 160 million years.

-Dr Paul Barrett, Natural History Museum dinosaur researcher, has examined the evidence for how 5 of the most popular dinosaurs lived.
+Prof Paul Barrett, Natural History Museum dinosaur researcher, has examined the evidence for how five of the most popular dinosaurs lived.

 This slow-moving plant-eater used spikes on its tail to fend off would-be predators.
 The jury is still out on what the spiny plates on its back were used for.

 An infamous meat-eating predator.
 Look at the evidence as to whether Tyrannosaurus hunted in packs or alone.

 A cast of a Diplodocus skeleton takes pride of place in the Museum's Hintze Hall.
 What did this giant look like and how did it hold its enormous neck?

 This small meat-eater was one of the earliest dinosaurs.
 It was fast and agile and would have fed on animals like small reptiles and insects.

 Prof Barrett is a dinosaur researcher in the Museum's Earth Sciences Department.
 He is the author of National Geographic Dinosaurs and is a regular contributor to books, journals and magazines.

 A video of Prof Barrett talking about the world’s most complete Stegosaurus specimen